 An introduction to literature across cultures.
 This course focuses on storytelling as a way to learn about peoples from around the world.
 Authors selected are from North America, Asia, Africa, Latin America, and Europe.
-Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: ENGL 1302 with a C or better

-Forms of Literature The study of one or more literary genres including, but not limited to poetry, fiction, drama, and film.
-Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: ENGL 1302 with a C or better
+Forms of Literature

+The study of one or more literary genres including, but not limited to poetry, fiction, drama, and film.